 If the reading on your RV thermostat doesn’t match the inside temperature, that may be an indication that it’s time to replace it.
 But, with some thermostats (particularly digital or smart RV thermostats), you can adjust a setting for how far above/below the set point it should allow the room temperature to swing.
 You may need to change this setting to keep it closer to the set point.

-This unit also has manual switches to set cooling, heating, and fan speed settings individually.
+This unit also features manual switches that allow you to set cooling, heating, and fan speed settings individually.

 Dometic’s DuoTherm Comfort Control 2 is a digital RV thermostat with a large, digital blue backlit display that is easy to read.
 Settings are adjusted with 12 click-response buttons that control up to four zones independently.
-A built-in sensor can monitor ambient temperature for control and management of your RV furnace, AC, heat pump, heat strip, or RV hydronic heating system.
+A built-in sensor can monitor ambient temperature to control and manage your RV furnace, AC, heat pump, heat strip, or RV hydronic heating system.

 This unit offers built-in error codes, an internal memory (to retain settings even in the event of loss of power), and the unit displays both actual and set temperatures.